dhlab-epfl/LinkedBooksMonographs/dataset/data_description.md

    * `cited` a list of identifiers of citing monographs
    * `citing` a list of identifiers of citing monographs
    * `dewey_classifications` a list of dict objects, containing Dewey library classifications, if available
+   * `id` an Integer, internal id of the monograph.
+This is the identifier used for graphs.
    * `is_cited` a boolean field, at True if the monograph has been cited at least once
    * `is_citing` a boolean field, at True if the list of references for the monograph has been extracted
    * `lb` a boolean field, at True if the monograph was digitised as part of the Linked Books project